-If I am admitted from the wait list, will I still be able to get financial aid?
+If I am admitted from the wait list, am I still eligible for financial aid?

-Any student who is admitted from the wait list and qualifies for need-based aid, will receive a financial aid award that meets 100 percent of need as determined by the College.
+Any student who is admitted from the wait list and qualifies for need-based aid will receive a financial aid award that meets 100 percent of need as determined by the College.
+Students admitted from the wait list are notified of any financial aid eligibility at the time of the decision.
 Because Colby has limited financial aid resources, the ability to offer admission from the wait list to students who qualify for financial aid depends entirely on how much of the financial aid budget remains after those students who have initially been offered admission have responded.
 In recent years, Colby has admitted students from the wait list who have been awarded financial aid.

-If your financial circumstances have changed since you initially applied, and you now no longer need financial aid, you are encouraged to communicate that information to the Office of Financial Aid (email@example.com).
+If your financial circumstances have changed since you initially applied and you no longer need financial aid, you are encouraged to communicate that information to the Office of Financial Aid (email@example.com).

 When will I hear whether or not I am admitted from the wait list?